National Dairy Animal Well-Being Initiative

 Q: What is the National Dairy Animal Well-Being Initiative?

 A: The National Dairy Animal Well-Being Initiative is a producer-led effort to build consumer trust and confidence in the dairy industry’s commitment to animal well-being.
 We want to protect our freedom to operate by demonstrating that we recognize our ethical obligation to care for our animals and that we have programs in place to meet that obligation.
-We want to create an umbrella of well-being principles and guidelines that will provide uniform validation of our commitment regardless of which dairy well-being program a producer uses.

 Q: How will this work?

-A: The National Dairy Animal Well-Being Initiative Coalition has developed the broad principles and guidelines that any dairy well-being program should include to meet our ethical obligation to provide for the well-being of our animals.
-This is NOT another on-farm animal well-being program.
-One of the great strengths of the dairy industry is our robust regional co-ops, associations and independent companies.
 Many of these organizations have already established, or are in the process of establishing, well-being programs.
 We want to capitalize on the strength of our regional organizations and still provide assurance to our national stakeholders that the entire industry is meeting our obligation to provide appropriate care for our animals by having a uniform national umbrella of well-being principles and guidelines.

-In addition to individual dairy producers, other industry leaders participating in the Coalition, or contributing in some way, include: Alto Dairy, American Association of Bovine Practitioners, American Farm Bureau Federation, Animart, American Foods Group, Cornell University, Dairy Farmers of America, Dairy Management Inc., Elanco Animal Health, Foremost Farms USA, Grande Cheese Company, International Dairy Foods Association, Land O’ Lakes, Milk and Dairy Beef Quality Assurance Center Inc., Morgan&Myers, National Milk Producers Federation, Northeast Dairy Producers Association, Organic Valley, Pfizer Animal Health, Professional Animal Auditor Certification Organization (PAACO), Professional Dairy Managers of Pennsylvania, Professional Dairy Producers of Wisconsin, Rabobank, Rosenholm Wolfe Dairy LLP, Safeway Inc., Smithfield Beef Group, United Dairymen of Arizona, University of Arizona, University of California-Davis, University of Wisconsin-Madison, Validus, Washington Dairy Products Commission, Washington State Dairy Federation, WestfaliaSurge, Inc., Wisconsin Farm Bureau Federation, Wisconsin Livestock Identification Consortium, Wisconsin Milk Marketing Board, Wisconsin Pork Producers Association.
+In addition to individual dairy producers, other industry leaders which participated in the Coalition, or contributed in some way, included: Alto Dairy Cooperative (prior to acquisition by Saputo), American Association of Bovine Practitioners, American Farm Bureau Federation, Animart, American Foods Group, Cornell University, Dairy Farmers of America, Dairy Management Inc., Elanco Animal Health, Foremost Farms USA, Grande Cheese Company, International Dairy Foods Association, Land O’ Lakes, Milk and Dairy Beef Quality Assurance Center Inc., Morgan&Myers, National Milk Producers Federation, Northeast Dairy Producers Association, Organic Valley, Pfizer Animal Health, Professional Animal Auditor

 Q: Why is this important?

-Q: How do I get involved?
+Q: How do stakeholders in the industry get involved?

-Q: Why should I participate?
+Q: Why should dairy producers participate?

 Q: Isn’t this just giving into the activists?